 4. Social Engineering Toolkit – SET

 SET is an open-source Python security tool that employs a variety of attack strategies helped for penetration testing.
-Phishing, web attack, spear phishing, generating a payload, mass mailer attack, infectious media generator, and others are among the attacks mentioned.
+Phishing, web attack, spear phishing, generating a payload, mass mailer attacks, infectious media generators, and others are among the attacks mentioned.

 - Multi-platform support